If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 - Pour more water into the brewing vessel.
 Most teas come with brewing instructions from the vendor so follow those.
 If not, a Google search will usually uncover various opinions on how it should be brewed.
 Pick one and try it.
 If you don’t like it, try something else.

 - From here on out it’s pure experimentation.
 Sometimes I go with very rapid brews, sometimes I go with longer brews.
 I adjust to taste as I’m drinking.
-I also keep a Google sheet to keep track of my notes easily.
+I used to be disciplined about keeping notes in a Google sheet (I love spreadsheets, tbh) but at this point I’ve developed a sense for what I like.

 And that’s it!